Martha121/readme-generator/readme_generated.md

   ## Installation
    run npm
   ## Usage
-   Create "READ.me" files for projects.
+   create readme file for projects
   ## Questions

-  Martha121
-  Link to my GitHub profile:https://github.com/Martha121 <br/>
+  Link to my GitHub profile:https://github.com/JONH234 <br/>
-  If you have questions please contactme me at:marthagamez211@gmail.com
+  If you have questions please contactme me at:jonh234.com

   ## License
   This application is covered by the Apache license.<br/>